wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_auth.rst

 mmctl auth
 ----------

-Manages the credentials of the remote Mattermost instances
+Manages the credentials of the remote Cusmato instances

 Synopsis
 ~~~~~~~~

-Manages the credentials of the remote Mattermost instances
+Manages the credentials of the remote Cusmato instances

 Options
 ~~~~~~~